Architectuur en Bouw - Muren

 a defensive wall or barrier, typically around a fort or city, used for protection

-the upper part of a wall, typically referring to the portion that is above a lintel or a horizontal projection
+the upper portion of a wall, often the section above a lintel or horizontal projection

 a notched or indented opening in a battlement or parapet, typically used for observation or defensive purposes